LaDainian Tomlinson: 2006 season: NFL MVP

 San Diego changed starting quarterbacks in 2006.
 Brees had injured his shoulder in the 2005 finale; after negotiations for a new contract with Chargers general manager A. J. Smith broke down, Brees was allowed to leave in free agency, paving the way for 2004 No. 4 overall draft pick Philip Rivers to take over.
 Tomlinson spoke positively about Rivers in the leadup to the season, saying, "He's going to be a great quarterback because the intangibles he has are what the great ones have."
 However, Tomlinson would suggest in a 2016 interview with ESPN that the switch cost San Diego a Super Bowl win, stating that Rivers was too inexperienced at the time.

-The Chargers began their regular season with a 27–0 win at Oakland, with Tomlinson rushing 31 times for 131 yards and a touchdown.
+The Chargers began their regular season with a 27–0 win against the Oakland Raiders, with Tomlinson rushing 31 times for 131 yards and a touchdown.
 The following week, in a 40–7 victory over the Tennessee Titans, he scored twice to tie Lance Alworth's franchise record of 83 touchdowns.
-Following a bye week, Tomlinson was kept out the end zone in Week 4 (a 16–13 loss at Baltimore) and Week 5 (a 23–13 win over Pittsburgh, in which he gained a season-low 36 rushing yards).
+Following a bye week, Tomlinson was kept out the end zone in week 4 (a 16–13 loss against the Baltimore Ravens) and week 5 (a 23–13 win over the defending Super Bowl champion Pittsburgh Steelers, in which he gained a season-low 36 rushing yards).
 While he only ran for 71 yards on 21 carries the following week against the San Francisco 49ers, Tomlinson had four rushing touchdowns, tying the Charger single-game record of Clarence Williams and Chuck Muncie while moving ahead of Alworth on the career total touchdowns list.
-In the following game, he caught one touchdown and threw for another as San Diego erased a 14-point, 4th-quarter deficit in Kansas City, though they went on to lose 30–27 to a late field goal.
+In the following game, he caught one touchdown and threw for another as San Diego erased a 14-point, 4th-quarter deficit against the Kansas City Chiefs, though they went on to lose 30–27 to a late field goal.